-In the diagnostic services at the NVI, L. monocytogenes was detected from a goat herd in connection with abortions, from one sheep and cow, in 2019.
-The Institute of Marine Research (Havforskningsinstituttet) examined 84 samples of seafood for L. monocytogenes and one sample of imported fish products was positive, but had less than 100 cfu/g.
+In the diagnostic services at the NVI, L. monocytogenes was detected in four sheep in 2020.
+The Institute of Marine Research (Havforskningsinstituttet) examined 135 samples of seafood from Norway for L. monocytogenes, four of which were positive, but with less than 100 cfu/g.
+Fifty seven samples of imported fish products were also analysed and four were positive, but with less than 100 cfu/g.

-There number of listeriosis cases in both humans and animals in Norway is low, but the infection can have severe consequences.
+The number of listeriosis cases in both humans and animals in Norway is low, but the infection can have severe consequences.
 Therefore, it is important that manufacturers of ready-to-eat foods have proper routines in place for preventing Listeria in their products, and systems for traceability and withdrawal of products from the market in cases where L. monocytogenes are detected.
 Farmers, especially sheep farmers, must ensure that feed has good quality in order to reduce the risk of listeriosis in animals.